Photo showing a group of yellow spheres in different sizes on a path against a yellow background.

 2. Assess your retirement plans

 To retire comfortably no matter what the markets are doing, you need a solid plan.
-These key steps can help you ensure you're ready for anything:
+These key steps can help ensure you're ready for anything:

 • Prepare an accurate budget for your spending during retirement.